Alan R. Battersby: Haem natural products and mimics

 The Battersby group's work on the biosynthesis of haem-related natural products involved considerable organic synthesis.
 For example, they produced fully synthetic haem a, haem d1 and sirohydrochlorin.
 Another challenge requiring pure synthesis was to investigate the function of the enzymes that contained porphyrin-related ligands, or (in the case of haemoglobin) used haem for oxygen-transport, by mimicking these properties without recourse to the protein that in nature surrounds the active site.

-Alan Battersby chose to investigate mimics for myoglobin and cytochrome P450, designing artificial targets wherein a single metal-containing coordination complex was synthesised and its behaviour compared with the natural system it was replacing.
+Battersby chose to investigate mimics for myoglobin and cytochrome P450, designing artificial targets wherein a single metal-containing coordination complex was synthesised and its behaviour compared with the natural system it was replacing.
 The small-molecule targets were porphyrins carrying substituents in positions where they would be unlikely to interfere with the electronic properties of the metal complex.
 By the time that he retired in 1992, this area of chemistry had become very active.